 Filters are manufactured from differing materials, with one-use fiberglass filters being most typical.
 Polyester and pleated filters trap more dirt but may reduce your unit’s airflow.
 Then there are HEPA (high efficiency particulate air) filters.

 While you could want to use a HEPA filter, keep in mind that's like putting a MERV 16 filter in your HVAC equipment.
 It’s highly unlikely your system was designed to handle that kind of resistance.
-If you’re troubled by indoor air quality in Fort Worth, think over adding a HEPA-grade air filtration system.
+If you’re troubled by indoor air quality.
 This product works alongside your HVAC system.